 I have written notes the Cornell Method way and all of the chapters for Becker already, but I've not had the time to review them because they are too lengthy and I'm horrible at note-taking.
 I have yet to finish even four out of six of the MCQs that they provided.
 I wanna know what is the best study strategy I can take along with the Ninja MCQs on my upcoming test.

 I've been using Ninja MCQs to review and so far everything on the corporate governance I knew pretty well, but all of the other chapters, I'm guessing on problems that require a lot of critical thinking and calculations.
-With so many materials and material to use, I don't know how to approach a study strategy that should be efficient and effective.
+With so many CPA Review materials to use, I don't know how to approach a study strategy that should be efficient and effective.
 What would be the best approach for me to passing the BEC within three weeks?

 Okay, if you find yourself getting bogged down, taking just crazy notes, because if you're like a typical accountant you get OCD and everything's gotta be perfect because when you're doin' books and auditing, you have to be professional.
 But on the exam, there's something about good enough.